Beholder (horse): Honors and legacy

 Beholder was named American Champion Two-Year-Old Filly at the Eclipse awards for 2012, gaining 225 of the available 254 votes.
 She won her second Eclipse Award the following year as American Champion Three-Year-Old Filly with 207 votes against 42 for runner-up Princess of Sylmar.
-In the awards for 2014, in spite of her abbreviated season, she still received five votes for American Champion Older Female, though the award that year went to Close Hatches by a wide margin.
+In the awards for 2014, in spite of her abbreviated season, she received five votes for American Champion Older Female, though the award that year went to Close Hatches by a wide margin.
 Beholder won her third Eclipse Award when she was named the 2015 American Champion Older Dirt Female Horse, taking 256 of the 261 votes.
 She repeated in this category in 2016, receiving 246 out of 248 votes.
 "You think about other sports and think about people in the Hall of Fame, and very often they have careers where they were good over a long period of time or brilliant over a shorter period of time", said Ned Toffey, the manager of Spendthrift Farm.
 "She did both.
 She was brilliant over a long period of time."

 Beholder in retirement at Spendthrift Farms.

 In the 2013 World's Best Racehorse Rankings, Beholder received a rating of 121, ranking her as the second-best three-year-old filly in the world behind the French-trained Treve, and the thirty-eighth best horse in the world of any age or either sex.
 In 2015, she received a rating of 123 following her Pacific Classic win, placing her in a tie for eighth worldwide and second only to Treve as the highest-rated filly or mare.
 In 2016, she again received a rating of 123, tying her for tenth worldwide and second to Winx as the highest rated mare.

 Beholder was retired at the conclusion of the 2016 season.
 On February 10, 2017, Santa Anita announced that it was renaming the Vanity Stakes, which she won in 2016, as the Beholder Mile Stakes, noting that she won 14 races at Santa Anita during her career, including three Breeders' Cup victories.